Principal bundles under reductive groups: Gauge groups

-natural in $\sV$ and $V$, which sends $w \otimes v$ to the image of $w$ under the morphism of $H$\nd modules from $\sV$ to $\sV \otimes_k V$ defined by the embedding of $v$ into $V$.
-The homomorphism \eqref{e:HsVtensV} is always injective, and is an isomorphism if and only if every element of its target lies in $H^0_H(X,\sV \otimes_k V_0)$ for some finite-dimensional $k$\nd vector subspace $V_0$ of $V$.
-It is an isomorphism if $V$ is finite-dimensional over $k$, or if $X$ is quasi-compact, or if $H$ is a transitive affine groupoid over $X$.
+Let $\sV$ be an $H$\nd module and $V$ be a $k$\nd vector space.
+The canonical homomorphism \eqref{e:HsVtensV} is always injective, and is an isomorphism if and only if every element of its target lies in $H^0_H(X,\sV \otimes_k V_0)$ for some finite-dimensional $k$\nd vector subspace $V_0$ of $V$.
+It is an isomorphism if either $V$ is finite-dimensional over $k$ or $X$ is quasi-compact, and hence, by restricting to an open subscheme of $X$, if $H$ is transitive affine.
 If $\sV' \to \sV$ is an injective morphism of $H$\nd modules and if \eqref{e:HsVtensV} is an isomorphism, then \eqref{e:HsVtensV} with $\sV$ replaced by $\sV'$ is an isomorphism.

 \begin{defn} Let $K$ be a transitive affine groupoid over $H$.
 We say that $H$ is \emph{$K$\nd finite} if $H^0_H(X,\sV)$ is finite-dimensional over $k$ for every representation $\sV$ of $K$ and \eqref{e:HsVtensV} is an isomorphism for every representation $\sV$ of $K$ and $k$\nd vector space $V$. \end{defn}